fuzzylogicxx/fuzzylogic/posts/brilliant-first-day-at-we-out-here-2022.md

 * Pearson Sound
 * Alex Nut

-Our absolute was Charlie Dark in the forest.
-Amazing setting and an amazing set.
+Our absolute highlight was Charlie Dark in the forest.
+Amazing woodland setting and an amazing set!
 Charlie has such great energy both on the decks and on the mic.
 He played a mix of house, techno, disco and broken biznizz – right up my street!
 Great mixing too (aided by his old-school lollipop headphone).

 Time for Rount Two!